HUDWAY: HUDWAY Glass

 In March 2015, the company unveiled HUDWAY Glass to address the problem of distracted driving.
-HUDWAY Glass is a universal vehicle accessory that turns any smartphone into a head-up display for any car; it works with any apps that support HUD mode, including HUDWAY's own.
+HUDWAY Glass is a universal vehicle accessory that turns a smartphone into a head-up display; it works with apps that support HUD mode, including HUDWAY's own.

 Affixed to the dashboard in drivers' line of sight, HUDWAY Glass is equipped with a semi-transparent glass that reflects navigation information off of drivers' cell phones display or screen and allows to see the road clearly nevertheless.
 All that is needed is to launch any HUD-based app (navigation, speedometer, trip information) and place the phone on the cradle of the device.
-The reflection visibility is good on the device in any weather conditions, both during the day and night.

 In fall 2015, HUDWAY ran a successful Kickstarter campaign raising over $600,000 to launch manufacturing of HUDWAY Glass.
 Over 9,000 people all over the world backed the project resulting in over 11,000 units of HUDWAY Glass to be delivered.
 In July 2016, the company began shipments to the backers.
 Starting in August 2016, HUDWAY Glass is available for sale.